ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 - Expressivity > proofs
 - Flexibility about when and where you verify
 - Types have costs, specs put you in control

+Note:
+Speaking of types, another approach by a dynamic language Declarative.
+Can be used to tell you more information about your program as you develop.
+    - Can help you address the question of building the right thing, instead of a thing that is right.

 ---